List of airports in Saudi Arabia

 This is a list of airports in Saudi Arabia, grouped by type and sorted by location.

 Saudi Arabia, officially the Kingdom of Saudi Arabia, is the largest Arab country of the Middle East.
 It is bordered by Jordan and Iraq on the north and northeast, Kuwait, Qatar, Bahrain and the United Arab Emirates on the east, Oman on the southeast, and Yemen on the south.
-The Arabian Gulf lies to the northeast and the Red Sea to its west.
+The Persian Gulf lies to the northeast and the Red Sea to its west.
 The capital and largest city is Riyadh.

 Saudi Arabia's busiest airport at Jeddah is used heavily during the Hajj season.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines.

+There are total 29 commercial airports across the kingdom and there are 13 international airports, 2 Regional airports and 14 Domestic airports.